sikaeducation/react-testing-workshop/standards/build-tests-react/topics/simple-testing-jest/README.md

 console.log(newCount) // 1
 ```

 In this example, `increment` is a pure function.
 It can be tested directly without any other context.
+This is one of the reasons that writing tests and code at the same time encourages testable code while trying to add tests after the fact is often difficult.

 ## Organizing Tests